triliovault-k8s-issues/triliovault-k8s-issues/tools/preflight/README.md

 - Ensure all required features are present
   - Alpha features for k8s version less than 1.14.x and greater than 1.13.x  --> *"CSIBlockVolume" "CSIDriverRegistry" "CSINodeInfo" "VolumeSnapshotDataSource"*
   - Alpha features for k8s version less than 1.17.x and greater than 1.14.x --> *"VolumeSnapshotDataSource"*
+  - Alpha features for k8s version less than 1.15.x --> *"CustomResourceWebhookConversion"*
   - No Alpha features required for k8s version >= 1.17.x
 - Ensure CSI apis are present in cluster
   - "csidrivers.csi.storage.k8s.io" (Only for k8s 1.13.x)